SkyzoNams/OnChain-Events-Listener/README.md

 You can find the documentation for the Practical test [here](https://github.com/SkyzoNams/Data-Engineer-Coding-Challenge/blob/main/Practical/documentation.txt) but you will the same information than here.

+For this exercise, two version have been made.
+One basic and a second one optimized (Practical-Optimized).

 # Getting Started

 1. Clone the repo